Union City, Michigan: History

+2026 tornado

+On March 6, 2026, at approximately 4:37PM (EST) a deadly high-end EF3 tornado leveled multiple homes just west of Union City with estimated winds of 160 miles per hour, killing 3 people and injuring 12 others.
+The tornado was part of a larger tornado outbreak that unfolded between March 5th to March 7th.
+It was the first EF3 tornado to occur in the state in March since 2012.

 Geography

 According to the U.S. Census Bureau, the village has a total area of 1.49 sqmi, of which 1.45 sqmi is land and 0.04 sqmi is water.

 The vast majority of the village's area and population is located within Union Township in Branch County.
 The Branch County portion of the village has an area of 1.39 sqmi.
 The remaining 0.10 sqmi of area is part of Burlington Township in Calhoun County to the north.
 The village lies at the junction of the Coldwater River and St. Joseph River.

 view over Union Lake in September 2017.